deroverda/useful-python-scripts/README.md

 ---

-## resize_images
+## **resize_images**

 **Description:**

 This Python script resizes all image files in a specified directory to the user-defined width and height.
-It saves the resized images with the same name, but adds a "_resized" suffix before the file extension.
+It saves the resized images with the same name but adds a "_resized" suffix before the file extension.
 The new images are saved in the same directory as the original images, leaving the original files unchanged.

+**How the Script Works:**

+- **Directory Input:** The script prompts the user to specify the directory containing the images to resize.
+- **Resizing Process:** It iterates through the images and resizes them according to the user-defined dimensions.
+- **File Saving:** The resized images are saved with a "_resized" suffix, ensuring the original files remain unmodified.

+**Key Features:**

+- **Batch Image Processing:** Resize all images in a given directory.
+- **Custom Dimensions:** Allows user-defined width and height for resizing.
+- **Preserved Originals:** The original images remain intact; only the resized copies are modified.

 ---

-## directory_tree
+## **directory_tree**

 **Description:**